 Some RV-living retirees are also giving back by volunteering.
 This altruism can have a side benefit of reducing day-to-day expenses.

 “We volunteer for a United Methodist organization called NOMADS, which does service projects across the United States, such as rebuilding homes after disasters, doing repairs on churches and camps,” says Hannagan.
 “The projects last one to three weeks, and we park for free during those times.”

 Retirees Bill and Cheryl Wessels of Sun City, Ariz., also volunteer for NOMADS as they travel the nation in their RV.

 “Since 2005 [starting with Hurricane Katrina] we have rebuilt after several hurricanes, floods, tornadoes and even after fires,” says Bill Wessels.
 “Many charitable organizations sponsor groups such as our NOMADS, and many live and travel in their RVs to the work sites, because they are self-contained.
 Our NOMADS organization calls it retirement with a purpose.”

-Hannagan says it’s common for RVers to volunteer at national parks, forests or wildlife refuges in exchange for free parking.
-Other RVers volunteer as camp hosts in state parks to park for free.
+Hannagan says it’s common for RVers to volunteer at parks, forests or other public lands in exchange for free parking — serving as a host in a campground is a popular option.
 “If we weren’t doing the volunteering, the cost would be the same as being in a sticks and bricks with the insurance, electric and gas, and taxes,” she estimates.

 You’ll Buy Less Stuff Traveling in an RV